When looking for family travel ideas, be sure to add a Disney park to your list!

 Many rides such as Mad Tea Party, King Arthur’s Carousel, it’s a small world, and Casey Jr. Circus Train let you wear the baby while riding.
 Perfect for naps!

-Bags & Backpacks to Use at Disney Parks
+Bags & Backpacks at Disney

-Stuff it full and leave it on the stroller while you wait in line for rides and watch shows.
+Stuff it full and leave it on the stroller while you wait in line for Disneyland rides and watch shows.
 This way you don’t have to haul it around.

-Small Cross Body Bag
+Small Cross Body Bag at Disney

 To allow you to leave your Disney Day Bag on the stroller, you’ll need a separate bag with your valuables.